 Where can you see Collections objects?

 In almost every gallery of the Science Center!
 Look around and see what you can find.

 - Artifact of the Month

 - Collections Wall

 - OMNIMAX® Theater displays

 A new Collections Artifact is posted on our blog every Wednesday at 10AM!
 Be sure to check it out.

-MSee some of these amazing artifacts in person!
-Take a tour of Collections Storage – Just for Science Center Members!
+See some of these amazing artifacts in person!
+Take a tour of Collections Storage – just for Science Center members!

 Want to learn more?
 Join our Collections Manager, Kristina Hampton as she explores different areas of the Collections in these virtual tours.
 Check back for more virtual tours, coming in the near future!